ChrisPritchard/go-su-bru/README.md

 Directly invoking the script:

-`go run gosubru.go testuser ./wordlist.txt`
+`go run gosubru.go targetuser ./wordlist.txt`

 Additional options: if you specify a third param you can set the number of agents at once (the default is 256).

 If you specify a *fourth* param you can specify the timeout limit for each su instance (default is 5 seconds):

 `args: username passwordfile [batchsize - defaults 256] [command timeout - defaults 3 (seconds)]`

+Note, with high batch sizes can be quickish, but su will always be slow.
+Don't use rockyou with this unless you have a free day or two.

 ## Building